ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 necessary, if an array element setter is called.
 However, the high-level API has no support for discontinuous arrays, so take care not to create holes in your arrays, if you want to iterate over them.
 Remember, accessing non-existent keys (and this includes array elements) is a fatal error.

+### Command-line options

+The generated `loadConfiguration` function automatically mounts the `gopts` plugin.
+This means that command-line options (as described
+[here](command-line-options.md)) are parsed and their values are set on the corresponding keys.
+You don't have to do anything, apart from setting the `opt` metadata.
+The only exception to that is the _help mode_.

+When your application is called with `-h` or `--help`, we enter help mode.
+This is indicated by the return value `1` of `loadConfiguration`.
+As you can see in the example above, you should call `printHelpMessage` to print an appropriate help message to `stdout` and then close the allocated `Elektra` instance and `exit`. **Beware** an `Elektra` instance created in help mode may not be fully functional, which is why you should immediately close it once you called `printHelpMessage`.

 ### Advanced concepts